compsigh/deploy/DEPLOY24.md

 First place:

-- Automatic approval for $500 microgrant from the E&I IDEA Initiative
+- Custom-made trophies for all team members
-- Discord Nitro
+- A year of Discord Nitro for all team members
-- A semester's worth ChatGPT Plus subscription
+- A semester of ChatGPT Plus for all team members
-- Trophies
+- Automatic approval for $500 microgrant from the Entrepreneurship & Innovation IDEA Initiative

 Second place:

-- Automatic approval for $500 microgrant from the E&I IDEA Initiative
+- A year of Discord Nitro for all team members
-- Discord Nitro
+- Automatic approval for $500 microgrant from the Entrepreneurship & Innovation IDEA Initiative

 Third place:

-- Automatic approval for $500 microgrant from the E&I IDEA Initiative
+- Automatic approval for $500 microgrant from the Entrepreneurship & Innovation IDEA Initiative

 ### Trophy